newrelic/newrelic-java-agent/instrumentation/aws-bedrock-runtime-2.20/README.md

 ## About

-Instruments invocations of LLMs via AWS Bedrock Runtime.
+Instruments invocations of LLMs via the AWS Bedrock Runtime SDK.

 ## Support